naugtur/bubbles/README.md

    - Set the command to: `speechbubble`
    - Choose a convenient key combination

-3. First run will download the whisper model
+3. First run will download the whisper model and dependencies

 ### Configuration